captnwalker/Decision-Maker/README.md

 # Dilemma Decider

-## An entertaining decision making app built in REACT
+## An Entertaining Decision Making App Built in REACT

 ### Table of Contents